Expand AllClick here for a more accessible version

 Yes, our hearings are open to the public.

-An appeal can be withdrawn using WCAIS, or can be withdrawn by sending or faxing a letter to the Board Secretary at the Central Office and copying all parties, including the Workers’ Compensation Judge who issued the decision, indicating that you wish to withdraw the appeal pending before the Board.
-An appeal can only be withdrawn by the appellant.
+An appeal can be withdrawn using WCAIS, or can be withdrawn by mailing or faxing a letter to the Board Secretary at the Central Office and copying all parties, including the Workers' Compensation Judge who issued the decision, indicating that you wish to withdraw the appeal pending before the Board.
+An appeal can only be withdrawn by the petitioner.

 Initially, the time period for all parties to submit briefs can last 60 days; even longer if a party asks for a brief extension.
-Oral argument is scheduled only after the close of the briefing period, and following argument the appeal is assigned to a Board Member (also known as a Commissioner) for review.
-The record (testimony, depositions and exhibits) from the Workers’ Compensation Judge must be verified for completeness.
-The record, briefs and notes from oral argument are then reviewed by the Board Member, who authors an opinion and order.
-This opinion and order are then circulated to the other members of the Board for their concurrence or dissent.
-Once Board members have completed their consideration, the opinion and order are published and mailed to the parties.
+Oral argument is scheduled only after the close of the briefing period (unless all parties waive their right to oral argument), and following argument the appeal is assigned to a Commissioner for review.
+The record (testimony, depositions, and exhibits) from the Workers' Compensation Judge must be verified for completeness.
+The record, briefs, and notes from oral argument are then reviewed by the Commissioner, who drafts an opinion and order.
+This opinion and order are then circulated to the other Commissioners for their concurrence (agreement) or dissent (disagreement).
+Once the opinion and order receive enough Commissioner concurrences to be approved by a majority of the Board Commissioners, the opinion and order are published and mailed to the parties.